mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/historical-overview.md

   the ancients—the current Latin translations of Aristotle and the Bible are seriously defective.
 The other is a real knowledge of mathematics, without which no progress can be made in sciences like astronomy.

+## John Duns Scotus (1266–1308)

+* Scotus broken with the Aristotelian tradition by maintaining that the concepts of being and of other universally applicable predicates such as ‘good’ were not analogous but univocal, and could be used about God in exactly the same sense as about creatures.
+Scotus brings the infinite Christian God into the realm of metaphysics.
+The most important distinction to be made within the realm of Being was the division between finite and infinite being.
+* Scotus suggests *haecceitas* (thisness) as a new principle of individualization instead of Aristotelian matter.
+Thus, in an individual such as Socrates there was both a common human nature and an individuating principle.
+The common nature and the individual difference were, he maintained, really identical, but distinguished from each other by a distinction of a special kind, the ‘formal distinction’.
+By this means Scotus hoped to preserve the validity of universal terms without falling into Platonism.
+* Aquinas maintained that the proper object of the intellect, in this life, was the knowledge of the nature of material things.
+Scotus said that the proper object of intellect was as wide as Being itself.
+* Scotus rejected the thesis that a special divine illumination was needed to enable the human intellect to grasp individuals.
+* God's power is absolute, so God could create in a human mind a conviction of the presence of an individual entity without that entity being present.
+  Fortunately, while having absolute power, God acts only in accordance with orderly power, power guided by wisdom.
+Hence, he would not exercise the absolute power that would deceive us in the manner suggested.
+Here, Scotus, like Decartes centuries later, can exclude radical skepticism only by appealing to the doctrine that the good God is no deceiver.
+(MK: quite in accordance with the ancient tradition wisdom is deemed moral by default.)
+* The human will is the power for opposites, not just in the sense that it can will different things at different times, but that at the very time of willing one thing it retains a power for willing its opposite at the same time.
+* Duns Scotus is important in the history of philosophy not so much for founding a school—though there have been devoted Scotists in every generation up to the present—but because many of his philosophical innovations came to be accepted as unquestioned principles by thinkers in later generations who had never read a word of his works.
+The reformation debates between Luther and Calvin and their Catholic adversaries took place against a backcloth of fundamentally Scotist assumptions.
+The framework within which Decartes laid out the foundations of modern philosophy was in all its essentials a construction erected in Oxford around the year 1300.